yalmip/yalmip.github.io/_posts/commands/2017-09-17-logsumexp.md

 ### Implementation

-The convex operator [logsumexp] is implemented using the [evaluation-based nonlinear operators] framework except when [SCS] or [ECOS]  is used and the exponential cone property is used.
+The convex operator [logsumexp] is implemented using the [evaluation-based nonlinear operators] framework unless [SCS] or [ECOS]  is used and an exponential cone representation is used.